MohamedMamdouh18/Games-Field/README.md

-- In each game session, if you decide to play against an AI, you can select the difficulty of the AI from Easy, Normal -the default difficulty- and Hard, but it won't make any changes if you choose a difficulty level in PVP mode.
+- In each game session, if you decide to play against an AI, you can select the difficulty of the AI from Easy, Normal -the default difficulty- and Hard, but it won't make any changes if you choose a difficulty level in PVP mode or in tic-tac-toe game.

 - In a Chess game, every time you click on a piece of yours.
 The board highlights the valid movements for this piece, and if you make one move, the tiles that this piece moved from and to will get highlighted.